- Security >

 If you are connecting to a different deployment, specify additional

-command line options, such as --host
+command line options, such as --host, as

 needed to connect.